 David has served as Head of Department and leader of the Population, Health and Wellbeing research group.
-He was Coordinator of ESRC's Census Programme from 2002-12 and a Deputy Director of the Administrative Data Research Centre for England from 2013-18.
-He is currently a Deputy Director of the UK Data Service, and a Co-Director of the National Centre for Research Methods.
+He was Coordinator of ESRC's Census Programme from 2002-12, Deputy Director of the UK Data Service from 2012-22 and Deputy Director of the Administrative Data Research Centre for England from 2013-18.
+He is currently a Co-Director of the National Centre for Research Methods.
 From 2010-16 he was a member of ESRC Council.
 He was awarded an OBE in the 2019 New Year Honours for services to Geography and Population Studies.

 Current PhD Students